Safety

 general fit testing

-Assessing the suitability of a respirator to assure that the facemask will stay tight.
-Assessments are conducted in various positions and conditions.
+Assessing a respirator to assure that the facemask will stay tight.
+General fit testing is conducted in various positions and conditions.

 generated aerosol fit test